 Remembering a loved one

 The need to remember the life of a loved one who has died has been part of the human experience throughout history.
 In the Catholic Church, the baptized are encouraged to remember through prayer, ritual and permanent symbols those who have gone before us in faith.
 The Catholic Cemeteries offers a variety of meaningful ways to permanently and reverently memorialize the life of a departed loved one.
-In addition, seasonal tributes including flowers at Memorial Day and wreathes during the Christmas season are also available.
+In addition, seasonal tributes including wreathes during the Christmas season are also available.

 Grave Monuments are above-ground granite memorials that customarily are placed at the head of a lot.
 Monuments are available in a variety of colors and sizes determined by the number of graves owned.
 A minimum of two graves (designated as monument graves), located in a monument section, is required for the placement of a monument.
 The common family name, names of individuals buried on the lot, and other design work may be inscribed on the face of a monument.
 If size permits, flower vases may be affixed to the monument base.